talkowski-lab/WGD/README.md

 The WGD pipeline requires the following:
 - Coordinate-sorted, indexed bams for all samples
 - List of contigs to evaluate (only primary contigs recommended; e.g. 1...22, X, and Y for human)
-- Bed-file of N-masked regions of the genome.
-These are available through the [UCSC Genome Browser](http://genome.ucsc.edu/ "UCSC Genome Browser")
+- Bed-file of N-masked regions of the reference genome.
+These are available from [UCSC](http://genome.ucsc.edu/ "UCSC Genome Browser")

 #### Step 1: Generate normalized coverage per chromosome on all libraries
 Normalized coverage is calculated by ```binCov.py``` on a per-chromosome basis.
 Parallelization of this process is strongly encouraged.